Last updated on 2026-01-10

 Graduates of the Bachelor of Science in Environmental Sciences can pursue a variety of career paths in Canada, including:

-These roles highlight the diverse opportunities available to graduates, allowing them to make meaningful contributions to environmental sustainability and protection.
+These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to environmental protection and sustainability efforts.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.